paragkatkar/katacoda-scenarios-1/using-k8s-horizontal-pod-autoscaler/intro.md

 ## Educational Objective

-To teach the learner the nature and use of Kubneretes Horizontal Pod Autoscaler which is also known by the shorthard term, K8S HPA.
+To teach the learner the nature and use of [Kubneretes Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/), which is also known by the shorthard term, K8S HPA.

 ## What To Expect

-After taking this lesson you will:
+After taking this scneario you will:

 * Understand how to use the  Katakoda interactive learning environment to understand key concepts and master hands on techniqures required to work with K8S HPA.